mlochbaum/BQN/doc/fold.md

         -´ 30‿1‿20‿2‿10

-The operand `+⟜÷` is a quick way to compute a [continued fraction](https://en.wikipedia.org/wiki/Continued_fraction)'s value from a list of numbers.
+And the operand `+⟜÷` is a quick way to compute a [continued fraction](https://en.wikipedia.org/wiki/Continued_fraction)'s value from a list of numbers.
 Here are a few terms from the continued fraction for *e*.

         +⟜÷´ 2‿1‿2‿1‿1‿4‿1‿1

 ### Initial element

-When the operand isn't just an arithmetic primitive, folding with no initial element can be dangerous.
+When `𝔽` isn't just an arithmetic primitive, folding with no initial element can be dangerous.
 Even if you know `𝕩` isn't empty, saving you from an "Identity not found" error, the case with only one element can easily violate expectations.
 Here's a somewhat silly example of a function meant to merge elements of the argument into a single list (`∾⥊¨` is a much better way to do this):

         ∾○⥊´ ⟨2‿4≍6‿8,"abcd",0⟩